 The main reason people want to prove that a common-law marriage exists is stuff or property.
 They want to divide up property that may have been acquired during the marriage.

-If the party with most of the property can prevent the existence of a common-law marriage being proven, then the alleged spouse has no rights to their property.
+If the party with most of the property can prevent the existence of a common-law marriage from being proven, then the alleged spouse has no rights to their property.

 Proving Two People Are Common-Law Married